RattleyCooper/SimpleCaptcha/README.md

 SimpleCaptcha
 =============

 A simple captcha system written in python.
 Its aim is to provide an easy to use, non-web-based captcha system.

-Quick Notes:  I have ran in to issues sending PIL image data over sockets, even if they are string representations.
-To troubleshoot this, you only need to encode the image data with base64 when you send it, and decode the base64 on the client side.
-It is super simple to do with the built-in base64 module.
+The images can be generated and embeded into GUI applications, or shown while in a command line interface.

 Quick Examples
 ==============